 Your safety matters most.
 If an upset customer threatens you and demands you hand over a package, give it to them without confrontation.
 Report the incident to your team leader as soon as it is safe to do so.
 Call the police to report any violence or threats, or if anything was stolen.

 No. Until further notice, we will not offer the signature option to customers.

 Senders will still have access to up-to-date tracking information and will receive confirmation of delivery – just without the receiver’s signature.
-This also applies to items for which signature is included.

 What is the process now at Retail if Domestic, U.S. or International Lettermail has insufficient postage?

 To help reduce contact between customers and retail employees, any letters that are short paid in the mail stream should be delivered as if they were fully paid.
 Do not RTS these items.